markmerker/thinkcspy/_sources/PythonTurtle/LPS/ControllingTurtles.rst

 **Screen Layout**

 The screen created in this environment is 400 pixels wide and 400 pixels high.
-The origin (0,0) is at the center of the screen, so the bottom-left cornetr is at (-200,-200), and the top-right corner is at (200,200).
+The origin (0,0) is at the center of the screen, so the bottom-left corner is at (-200,-200), and the top-right corner is at (200,200).

 Notice also that  the directions on the screen are labeled ``north, south, east`` and ``west``.